mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-04"></a>
 [Back to top](#top)
 ## IL-04 -- Rep. Jesús G. García (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-04)
-## Committees
-Jesús G. García is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019